tilde-nlp/tildemt-selector/tildemt-selector/README.md

 ```

 ## Using the configuration
-The state object received via the TildeMT webcomponent's `save` event has this
+The state object received via the TildeMT web component's `save` event has this
 general structure
 ```JSON
 {